scottyschup/ruby-curriculum/language-intermediate/gems-and-rvm.md

 github often has examples that show you the most common methods and how they are used.
 Well documented libraries like RSpec have whole websites of [documentation][rspec-docs].
-Documentation is normally linked to on the github page; else I do a quick google search.
+Documentation is normally linked to on the github page; else I do a quick Google search.

 Documentation can often be spotty and incomplete.
 In that case, you'll have to explore the code itself (either on github, or a local clone of